houzdev/cordova-plugin-ccoap/README.md

 ## Usage

 ### Accessing the plugin
-The plugin is automagically loaded into global scope by cordova.
+The plugin is automagically loaded into global scope by Cordova.
-To access the plugin use the global *CCoap* object after the `deviceready` event.
+To access the plugin use the global **CCoap** object after the `deviceready` event.

 ```js
 document.addEventListener("deviceready", () => {